habamax/habamax.github.io/_posts/2019-09-02-use-vim-dadbod-to-query-databases.md

 # What is vim-dadbod

-It is [vim plugin](https://github.com/tpope/vim-dadbod) (from the Tim Pope) to do database queries showing result in a separate buffer.
+It is [vim plugin](https://github.com/tpope/vim-dadbod) (from the Tim Pope) to do database queries showing results in a separate buffer.

 It has only one command `:DB` that does all the stuff needed.